H4KKDOG/Skid-Script/README.md

-## Random Scripts i found in the internet (Credits to owner of the source code)
+## Random scripts i found in the internet (Credits to owner of the source code)

 #### Anime Adventures
 ```lua